• Products

 5. What is AUM in Mutual funds?

 AUM should not be ignored when investing.
-In mutual funds, AUM stands for Asset Under Management, which is the total amount of assets managed by the fund.
+In mutual funds, AUM stands for Assets Under Management, which is the total amount of assets managed by the fund.
 This includes all the assets that the mutual fund invests in, as well as its cash reserves.

 6. What is the NAV of a Mutual Fund if Investors Buy it in the Evening?